Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Related Work

-\textbf{Red teaming with automated searches for natural language prompts.} Given a specific target behavior of a language model (such as outputting toxic or dishonest text), a red team's job is to find inputs that can elicit that behavior.
-This is challenging for two reasons.
-First, embedding and sampling discrete tokens is not differentiable, and second, manual searches are expensive.
+\textbf{Red-teaming with automated searches for natural language prompts:} Finding LM inputs that elicit a target behavior is challenging for two reasons.
+First, embedding discrete tokens is not differentiable, and second, manual searches are expensive.
 Several methods have been proposed for efficiently automating prompt search absent the ability to propagate gradients.
-These include local search \cite{prasad2022grips}, gradient-informed searches over token changes \cite{ebrahimi2017hotflip, li2018textbugger, ren2019generating, shin2020autoprompt, jones2023automatically}, searches based on Langevin dynamics \cite{shi2022toward, kumar2022gradient}, the Gumbel Softmax trick \cite{wallace2019universal, song2020universal, guo2021gradient}, rejection sampling at scale \cite{ganguli2022red}, projecting soft prompts onto hard prompts \cite{wen2023hard}, and reinforcement learning \cite{deng2022rlprompt, perez2022red}.
-Here, we use reinforcement learning because it is demonstrated to be effective and, unlike most such tools, results in a distribution of prompts that can be sampled as opposed to a single prompt.
+These include local search~\citep{prasad2022grips}, gradient-informed searches over token changes~\citep{ebrahimi2017hotflip, li2018textbugger, ren2019generating, shin2020autoprompt, jones2023automatically, zou2023universal}, searches based on Langevin dynamics~\citep{shi2022toward, kumar2022gradient}, the Gumbel Softmax trick~\citep{wallace2019universal, song2020universal, guo2021gradient}, rejection sampling at scale~\citep{ganguli2022red}, projecting soft prompts onto hard prompts~\citep{wen2023hard}, and reinforcement learning~\citep{deng2022rlprompt, perez2022red}.
+Any approach could be used as part of our framework, but we use RL attacks because they are effective, black-box, and result in an easily-sampleable distribution of adversarial prompts.
+However, unlike any of these prior works, we demonstrate an approach that can not be trivially beaten by the simple baselines of filtering training data and/or model outputs.